Anarchy Online: Gameplay

 Among the most distinct gameplay elements of Anarchy Online are dynamic missions.
-Missions, or quests, are a traditional gameplay element in the role playing genre.
+Missions, or quests, are a traditional gameplay element in the role-playing genre.
 The player or team is given a set of tasks—usually related to the story—to complete somewhere in the game world; in return, they are rewarded with experience points, items, and money.
 Dynamic missions are similar to traditional missions in purpose, but are created at the player's request.
-Once they choose its difficulty and other options, the game generates a new indoor area filled with computer-controlled enemies.
-The player or team are told to go to its location, and finish some task inside for their reward.
-Dynamic missions, like many other encounters in Anarchy Online, are "instanced": each mission area is available only to the owners of the mission.
+Once they choose its difficulty and other options, the game generates a new, indoor area filled with computer-controlled enemies.
+The player or team is told to go to its location and finish a task inside for their reward.
+Dynamic missions, like many other encounters in Anarchy Online, are "instanced": each mission area is available only to those assigned to it.

 Skill system

 Much of what characters can do, and how well they do it, is determined by the game's eighty-three distinct character skills.
-A skill is a numerical representation of a character's proficiency in an area of skill, starting at zero.
+A skill is a numerical representation of a character's proficiency in an area of skill, starting from zero.
 As players kill computer-controlled enemies, they gain experience points for their character.
 After gaining enough points, the character levels up.
 The current maximum level is 220.
-At each new level, the character is given some "skill points", which are used to increase any combination of the eighty-three skills that they choose.
+At each new level, the character is given "skill points", which are used to increase any combination they choose of the eighty-three skills.

 Any character can access and increase any skill.
-The character's profession, however, provides unique resources — "perks", "alien perks", "research", and "nano programs"—that increase specific skill further.
+The character's profession, however, provides unique resources called "perks", "alien perks", "research", and "nano programs" that increase specific skill further.
 This makes each profession more adept at elements of gameplay than others.
-Doctors, for instance, can increase skills related to healing much higher than a Soldier because of these additional resources.
+Doctors, for instance, can increase skills related to healing much higher than a soldier because of these additional resources.
 Perks are chosen from a menu when the character reaches certain levels.
 Alien perks are gained when the player kills enough of a specific type of alien enemy.
 Research is gained by diverting a percentage of earned experience points toward personal or faction-specific research projects, instead of new levels.
 Nano programs give temporary increases to certain skills.